Nathan-Hall/Impact-of-Elon-Tweets-on-Dogecoin/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Explanation
-- Retrieves one-minute data from exchange api's within a window of time around Elon Musks's tweets about Dogecoin.
+- Retrieves one-minute data from Binance API within a window of time around Elon Musks's tweets about Dogecoin (Feeds into FTX if there is missing data).
 - Calculates abnormal return, cumulative abnormal return, average abnormal return and cumulative average abnormal reuturn of the data.
 Also runs a Wilcoxon signed rank test on each minute since the tweet.
+- Also takes the market cap of each day of the event from coingecko API.
+- Runs multiple cross-section regression on every minute CAR from the tweet to 60 minutes after with the model:
+- CAR = Tweet_Count + Market_Cap + Market_Cap*Tweet_Count + Link + Video + Picture + Recognisability + Month + Past_Hout_Ret + Past_Hour_Vol
+- Plots all coefficients and pvalues using Matplotlib over time, so it's possible to view changing marginal impact as a function of time (see Graphs).
+- Also runs multiple ts regression to check for changes in autocorrelation structure after an event:
+- Return = Event_Dummy + Return_1 + Event_Dummy*Return1
-- Outputs an excel that holds all data and calculation results.
+- Outputs an excel file that holds all data and calculation results.
-- Data is taken from Binance API, unless there is missing data due to server maintenance, in which case it is taken from FTX.
 - All inputs are changeable in config.json.
+- More sophisticated econometric analysis in the R-studio file but very messy as of now (oops)
 - Before running you have to install all packages, which you can do with:

 ```python
 $ pip install -r requirements.txt
 ```